eilonALT/VacationsApp/README.md

 # VACATION APP

-This is a ***full-stack*** project which include both Front and Back development technologies, running on ***docker-containers*** enviroment.
+This is a ***full-stack*** project which include both Front and Back development technologies, running on ***docker-containers*** environment.
-The app let a client to create a user and follow a vactions created and maintianed by an admin dashboard (also implemented).
+The app let a client to create a user and follow vacations created and maintained  by an admin dashboard (also implemented).
 The project supports __private routing__ and __manage state__ with ***Redux-toolkit***,also supports real time information with ***web socket***.